aubergine10/lifecycle-events/README.md

 When a mod creates or destroys an entity via Lua script, no events are fired.
 This is not a problem if the created/destroyed entities are from that mod, because it can handle everything internally.

-However, if the created/destroyed entities are from an external mod, or the vanilla game, other mods which may need to take action have no clue that the entities were created/destroyed.
-That's a [problem](https://forums.factorio.com/viewtopic.php?f=34&t=34952).
+However, if the created/destroyed entities are from an external mod, or the vanilla game, other mods which may need to take action have no clue that the entities were created/destroyed - that's a problem, but the devs [won't fix it](https://forums.factorio.com/viewtopic.php?f=34&t=34952).

+## When should I use this module?

+Use the functions provided by this module when you create or destroy entities that aren't part of your mod.

 ## Installation